codingconcepts/albert/README.md

 ### Todo

+- [ ] Behavioural unit tests
 - [ ] TLS for NATS connections (clients and cluster nodes)
 - [ ] Test cross-platform
-- [ ] SDK to turn any application into an agent
+- [x] SDK to turn any application into an agent
 - [ ] SDKs for clients in other languages
 - [ ] Agent overrides for kill procedure (in config)